-SQL developers specialize in the design, implementation and maintenance of structured query language databases.
+SQL developers specialize in the design, implementation and maintenance of structured query language (SQL) databases.
 They may work as database or web developers, depending on the specific position.
-These developers often spend many work hours seated at desks in front of computers.
+SQL developers often spend many work hours seated in front of computers.

-Prospective SQL developers may begin their careers by completing a bachelor's degree program in computer science, computer information systems (CIS) or a related major.
-Students in these types of programs typically learn networking, database management and programming skills.
-Coursework in algebra, calculus and algorithms is often mandatory, as well.
+Prospective SQL developers can earn a bachelor's degree in computer science, computer information systems (CIS), or a related major.
+Students in these types of programs typically learn about computer networking and programming and acquire database management skills.
+Required coursework also includes topics in algebra, calculus, and computer algorithms.

-- Participate in an internship.
-Some computer science and CIS degree programs offer students the opportunity to intern within the IT industry.
+Participate in an internship.
+Some computer science and CIS degree programs offer students the opportunity to intern in the information (IT) industry.
 By doing so, they may fulfill some of the experience requirements for SQL development positions.

-Hands-on experience working with database systems is an important element in launching a successful career as an SQL developer.
-Many employers require several years of related experience working with SQL database applications.
-Recent graduates may find entry-level positions as programmers or developers.
+Hands-on experience working with database systems is an important part of launching a successful career as an SQL developer.
+Typically, SQL developers need two to five years of experience working with SQL database applications, but recent graduates may find entry-level positions as programmers or developers.

-In some cases, employers may require application-specific certifications or prefer candidates who have them.
-Some relevant certifications include Microsoft Certified Professional Developer (MCPD) and Oracle PL/SQL Developer Certified Associate.
-Typically, one must pass an exam in order to obtain certification.
+In some cases, employers may require that SQL developers have application-specific certifications or prefer candidates who have them.
+Some relevant certifications include the Microsoft Certified Professional Developer (MCPD) and Oracle PL/SQL Developer Certified Associate, which usually require a passing score on an exam.

 Remember, before you can apply for a job as an SQL developer, you'll need a bachelor's degree in computer science, computer information systems (CIS), or a closely related major.
 As of October 2016, SQL developers earned a median annual salary of $70,215.